 No pairing code is necessary to link up and because it uses chips that run on very low amounts of power (or passively, using even less), it's much more power-efficient than other wireless communication types.

 At its core, NFC works to identify us by our enabled cards and devices (and by extension, our bank accounts and other personal info.)

 NFC chips stocked inside credit cards for contactless payments is nothing new.
 But a more recent and admittedly more enticing use case for NFC is with your smartphone, which can digitize your entire wallet.

 Virtually every mobile OS maker has their own apps that offer unique NFC functionality.
 Android users have the widest variety to choose from.
-First off, US users can nab Google Wallet, which accesses your funds for contactless payments.
-Samsung Pay, which operates similarly, is on the way for Samsung phone users in US and Korea this Summer.
+First off, there's Samsung Pay, which accesses your funds for contactless payments.
+Then there's Android Pay, which operates similarly and is available in the US, with other regions likely to get it soon.

 However, a feature that all Android owners have been able to enjoy is called Android Beam.
 It was implemented in Ice Cream Sandwich 4.0 as a nifty, simple process that allows for the transfer of photos, contacts and directions that works by holding two phones together.

 Apple's iPhone 6 and iPhone 6 Plus, along with the iPhone 6S and iPhone 6S Plus, received NFC functionality, albeit with limited use so far, only for Apple Pay.
 It's a lot like Android Pay, in that it's an app which gives users the ability to pay for goods and services at participating retailers.
 Lastly, those who prefer Microsoft's Windows Phone will be able to use Microsoft Payments when it launches.